dhivyalak/RNNPytorch/README.md

 1. Set up IBM Cloud Pak for Data as a Service.
 2. Create a new project and import the Notebook.
+3. Import Stock Data CSV file to your newly imported Notebook
+    a.
+Open data set in IBM Cloud Pak
+    b.
+Examine data
+    c.
+Follow import instructions.
+>DO NOT SHARE THE NOTEBOOK WITH THE NEWLY IMPORTED DATA!
+Each import contains a personailized and secure API key.
+DO NOT publish the notebook with the API key to any public Version Control systems (i.e. GitHub).
+This will compromise security.
-3. Read through the Notebook.
+4. Read through the Notebook.
-4. Run the Notebook.
+5. Run the Notebook.

 # Set up IBM Cloud Pak for Data as a Service.